Jump to video!

 Dipping Sauce - Nam Jim Jeaw

-- 1 Tbsp palm sugar, finely chopped
+- 1 Tbsp palm sugar, finely chopped, or light brown sugar

 - 1 Tbsp fish sauce